Complaint Procedures for Responding to a Report of Sexual Misconduct

 All actions taken to investigate and resolve complaints through this procedure shall be conducted with as much privacy, discretion and confidentiality as possible without compromising the thoroughness and fairness of the investigation.
 All persons involved are to treat the situation with respect.
 To conduct a thorough investigation, the Investigator(s) may discuss the complaint with witnesses and those persons involved in or affected by the complaint, and those persons necessary to assist in the investigation or to implement appropriate disciplinary actions.
 NEC respects an employee’s desire for confidentiality and will always strive to protect an employee’s right to privacy.
 However, confidentiality can limit the Conservatory’s ability to conduct a thorough investigation and take appropriate disciplinary action.
 Additionally, the Conservatory may be required to break confidentiality if the reported incident poses a credible threat to the safety of the NEC community or the public at large.

 No Retaliation for Filing a Complaint of Sexual Misconduct or Unlawful Discrimination

 Retaliation against any individual for making a complaint of sexual misconduct or of any unlawful discrimination or for assisting in the investigation of such a complaint is illegal and will not be tolerated.
-Any acts of retaliation will be subject to appropriate disciplinary action, such as but not limited to reprimand, change in work assignment, and loss of privileges, mandatory training or suspension and/or immediate termination.
+Any acts of retaliation will be subject to appropriate disciplinary action, such as but not limited to reprimand, change in work assignment, and loss of privileges, mandatory training or suspension and/or immediate termination or expulsion (if student).